 9.11.4.37 Non-3GPP delay budget

-The purpose of the Non-3GPP delay budget information element is to indicate the non-3GPP delay budget for the non-3gpp network behind the UE to the network.
+The purpose of the Non-3GPP delay budget information element is to indicate the non-3GPP delay budget for the non-3GPP network behind the UE to the network.

 The Non-3GPP delay budget information element is a type 6 information element with a minimum length of 8 octets.
 The maximum length for the information element is 65538 octets.